Community Advisory Panel

 North Durham CAP

-The North Durham CAP is seeking four (4) to nine (9) individuals to join the CAP.
+The North Durham CAP is seeking five (5) to ten (10) individuals to join the CAP.
 All CAPs are comprised of community leaders with a broad range of knowledge, skills, and experience.
 To continue to build and strengthen the diversity of the North Durham CAP, applications are particularly (but not exclusively) welcome from individuals who self-identify with any of the following attributes:

 • An individual who self-identifies as a visible minority.